zoff-kollektiv/cifar/data/people/58-mourad-mehdoui.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 04.02.2011
 ---
-Mourad has married Lilia Nacef - a niece of Laila Trabelsi, the wife of Zine El Abidine Ben Ali.
+Mourad married Lilia Nacef - a niece of Laila Trabelsi, the wife of Zine El Abidine Ben Ali.
 He was born in Tunis on 3 May 1962 to Neila Bartaji.
-He used to be a company CEO and resided at 41 rue Garibaldi in Tunis.
+He used to be a company CEO and was alleged to reside in Tunis.